harrism04/voice_call_masking/README.md

 2. Getting Help:
    - Check 8x8 Voice API documentation
-   - Monitor application logs using `docker-compose logs -f`
+   - Monitor application logs in the docker container as per screenshot above, or using the command `docker-compose logs -f` in the container
 </details>